elves/elvish/README.md

 philosophy, which is also the idea underpinning classical Unix pipelines, is too limited for proper programming.
 Indeed, the power of Tcl often lies in the dynamic interpretation of text, assuming some predefined structure in it.
-Yet with shells, where such facilities are nonexistent, the attempts to build maintainable
+Yet with shells, where such facilities are basically nonexistent, it requires great discipline to build maintainable software.
+Traditional initscripts, program wrapper scripts and some of the more tricky tab-completion scripts are notable examples.

 However, the shell does come with a very powerful abstraction - the pipeline.
 It is basically a facility for concatenative programming.
 Consider the